Adasha/wrap-chars/README.md

 The `params` object can contain the following properties, all optional:

 - `type` - Defines how text nodes will be subdivided for wrapping.
 Currently takes a value of `'letter'` or `'word'`.
-Default is `letter`. `word` is a bit buggy ATM.
+Default is `'letter'`.
 - `tagName` - The type of element that will be wrapped around each character.
 Default is `'span'`.
 - `className` - The class name that can be applied to each wrapped element.
 Default is *none*.
 - `spaceChar` - The character to replace spaces with, if specified.
-This can be an HTML entity, such as `&ensp;`.
+This can be an HTML entity, such as `'&ensp;'`.
 Default is *none*.
+- `deep` - [PLANNED] A Boolean value for whether to also wrap text nodes within nested elements.
+Default is `true`.

 ## Known issues

-- Using type `word` strips out spaces.
-- `word` type also doesn't deal with punctuation as preferred.
+- `word` type doesn't deal with punctuation as preferred.
 - Completely interferes with text wrapping.

+## Planned improvements

+- `params.deep` property to allow/prevent nested elements from being affected.